-· One of the most important factors affecting the budget is our student count.
+One of the most important factors affecting the budget is our student count.
 The state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The blended count for the 2017-18 fiscal year is 10% and 90% of the February 2017 and October 2017 student counts, respectively.
-The 2017-18 budget was adopted in June 2017, based on an estimated number of students that will be enrolled in September 2017.
-Approximately 75% of the total revenue for the District is from the student foundation allowance.
-We anticipate that the October 2017 student count will fifteen students more than the previous year.
+The blended count for the 2018-19 fiscal year is 10% and 90% of the February 2018 and October 2018 student counts, respectively.
+The 2018-19 budget was adopted in June 2018, based on an estimated number of students that will be enrolled in September 2018.
+Approximately 77% of the total General Fund operating revenue for the District is from the student foundation allowance.
+We anticipate that the October 2018 student count will be equal to the previous year.
 Under state law, the District cannot assess additional property tax revenue for general operations.
-The student count could be below the estimates used in creating the 2017-18 budget.
+The student count could be below the estimates used in creating the 2018-19 budget.
 Once the final student count and related per pupil funding is validated, state law requires the District to amend the budget if actual District resources are not sufficient to fund the original appropriations.